Masterminds/sprig/docs/reflection.md

 ```

 The above would return `string`.
 For simple tests (like in `if` blocks), the
-`isKind` function will let you verify that a value is a particular kind:
+`kindIs` function will let you verify that a value is a particular kind:

 ```
 kindIs "int" 123